vishalgofficial/the-ledger-co/README.md

 * Hit http://localhost:8080/setup - It will load data from input.txt
 * Hit http://localhost:8080/balance
     * It will show the result in browser and in console as well.
+ ### Three - Using CMD
+ * Provide input.txt file through cmd.
+ * it will read and produce the result